tizianoflati/reditools2.0/README.md

 >
 > cd reditools2.0

+This guide assumes you have Python installed in your system.
+If you do not have Python, please read

 If you are running on a cluster, load a Python module, e.g.:
 > module load autoload python/2.7.12